The $\omega$-categorification of Algebraic Theories: Contractions and Leinster Fibrations

 \section{Contractions and Leinster Fibrations}

-Although we now have enough structure to encode strict higher order algebraic structures as algebras for our globular PROs, we need one more piece of structure to give us the weak versions.
-This last bit of structure is a special lifting property.
+In Leinster's presentation of weak $\omega$-categories in \emph{Higher Operads, Higher Categories}\cite{leinster2004higher}, he proves the existence of an initial globular operad with contraction using a theorem of Kelly\cite{kelly_UnifiedTreat1980} which asserts that the strict pullback in $\Cat$ of two finitary and monadic functors, both of whose target is locally finitely presentable, is monadic.
+In his construction, the two finitary and monadic functors are the underlying functors for the monads on $\Coll$ which have as algebras collections with contraction and globular operads respectively.
+Hence, his pullback monad, which we shall denote $\mathfrak{O}$, has as algebras globular operads with contraction.
+Applying $\mathfrak{O}$ to the initial object $\{\} \in \Coll$ constructs a collection $\mathfrak{O}(\{\})$ that, when thought of as an algebra for $\mathfrak{O}$ when equipped with the structure map ${\mu^{\mathfrak{O}}_{\{\}}:\mathfrak{O}^2(\{\}) \rightarrow \mathfrak{O}(\{\})}$ induced by the component at $\{\}$ of the multiplication transformation for $\mathfrak{O}$, is the initial free globular operad with contraction.
+Algebras for the operad $\mathfrak{O}(\{\})$ are then by construction weak $\omega$-categories.

+We shall eventually use this same trick to construct something much like a globular PRO, whose algebras are by construction weak $\omega$-categorifications of a particular equational algebraic theory.
+We do not yet have the machinery to construct such an object.
+We need one more piece of structure: a special lifting property.
 We begin by recalling Leinster's notion of a contraction structure on a collection\cite{leinster2004higher}.

-\begin{definition} Given a globular set $(X,s_X,t_X)$, two $n$-cells $\nu^-, \nu^+ \in X$ are \textit{parallel} if $s_X(\nu^-) = s_X(\nu^+)$ and $t_X(\nu^-) = t_X(\nu^+)$.
+\begin{definition} Given a globular set $(X,s_X,t_X)$, two $n$-cells $\nu^-, \nu^+ \in X$ are \emph{parallel} if $s_X(\nu^-) = s_X(\nu^+)$ and $t_X(\nu^-) = t_X(\nu^+)$.
 All zero dimensional cells in $X$ are parallel. \end{definition}

 Now, given a map $f:X \rightarrow Y$ of globular sets, for each nonzero $n$-cell $\nu \in Y_n$ we may consider the set

 of pairs of parallel $(n-1)$-cells in $X$ that map via $f$ to the boundary of $\nu$ in $Y$.